vpangng1/wats3020-browser-game/README.md

-# wats3020-browser-game
-A JavaScript exercise designed to practice with Event handling.
+# WATS 3020 Browser Game Project

+This project is designed to practice event handling in the context of a modern JavaScript web application.

+To complete this project, you will build a working Tic Tac Toe game.